Longveld recognises Māori as tāngata whenua, the indigenous people of Aotearoa New Zealand.

 We acknowledge the iwi, or tribes, of our Waikato region who trace their tupuna, or ancestry, back to the Tainui waka, one of the ocean-going canoes that first brought Māori to our shores.

-We recognise that New Zealand is a vibrant, multicultural society and we reflect that diversity at Longveld.
+Aotearoa New Zealand is a vibrant multicultural society and we reflect that diversity at Longveld.

-Many team members are first generation migrants with 14 languages spoken here.
-Our aim is to ensure our business practices show respect and empathy for all cultures, both within our team and in our relationships with others.
+Many of our team members are first generation migrants with 14 different languages spoken between us.
+Our aim is to ensure our business practices recognise and respect all cultures, both within our team and in our relationships with others.

 We believe that while sustainable financial success is important, it comes as a result of getting many things right, including having a lasting positive impact on our wider community and the industry we are part of.

 Wintec runs the Waikato Trades Academy in partnership with local secondary schools so students can spend a day per week already learning in a trade environment while finishing schooling.
 Longveld provides workplace experience for these young people.
 For five year we have run a Girls in Engineering programme as part of WTA to specifically encourage young women into the engineering trades.